finequity/finequity-plaid-frontend/README.md

-# finEQUITY – Recurring Subscriptions UI (React + Plaid + Glide)
+# finEQUITY – Recurring Subscriptions UI (Glide + Plaid + Pipedream + React)

-A small React interface that lets a user connect a bank via **Plaid** and view **recurring transactions / subscriptions** in a clean, responsive UI.
+A React interface that lets a user connect a bank via **Plaid** and view **recurring transactions / subscriptions** in a clean, responsive UI.
 It’s written to be approachable for non-programmers, with clear setup steps, caching to reduce API cost, and guidance for Glide integration so the correct user’s data is always shown.

 ---